 This is a great opportunity for all students, not just those that are concurrently enrolled in one of the graduate certificate programs, to learn more about these progressive therapeutic modalities.
 Students do not need to get approval from their faculty advisor for this option, but they must contact the appropriate post-graduate certificate coordinator before registering.

 Students may attend any one of the following as part of this option:

-- Adventure-based Counseling (ABC)/Nature-based Counseling (NBC) Attendance at any one of the field Intensives, i.e. Backcountry, Urban, Nature, or Special Issues - Expressive Arts Therapy- Attendance at one of the annual Expressive Arts Therapy Summer Institutes (EATSI) for a minimum of 3 full days
+- Adventure-based Counseling (ABC)/Nature-based Counseling (NBC) Registration in any MAEP50000 Experiential Counseling Intensive 1-credit course - Expressive Arts Therapy- Attendance at one of the annual Expressive Arts Therapy Summer Institutes (EATSI) for a minimum of 3 full days